 - The next victim, Remington is actually part of a Secret hunting society that was trying to kill "Boggy".
 The entire tourist attraction was built by Remington to get around the fact that the swamp was legally protected from hunting.

-- Everyone Is a Suspect: Naturally, it is a whodunit after all. the only person not a suspect is yourself, the little girl and Officer James.
+- Everyone Is a Suspect: Naturally, this is a murder mystery series after all.
+The only people you can't accuse are yourself, the little girl and Officer James.

 - Hyperspace Arsenal: Lampshaded in the second game by both Sally and Grimmoire